BridgesLab/PrecisionNutrition/Human Genetics/mr-downstream-analyses.html.md

 ## Purpose

 To test if SNPs for total cholesterol GWAS identified using UK Biobank relate to other mechanistic or pathological outcomes related to calcium homeostasis and bone health.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Wed Jan 14 12:58:52 2026
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Fri Jan 16 13:12:17 2026

 ## Data Entry